 Travel and Leisure named this hot spot among America’s Most Beautiful Gardens.
 While Portland has several worthy gardens, Portland Japanese Garden ranks among the best garden-loving cities for beauty and culture.

 For over 50 years, Portland Japanese Garden has served as a tranquil place.
 Borrowing from Japanese garden history, the attraction features cherry trees, pond garden, tea garden, bonsai terrace and flat garden.
 Many plants and flowers have been imported from Japan and represent that culture.
 In addition to Portland Japanese Garden, the city welcomes nature lovers to visit Lan Su Chines Garden, International Rose Test Garden and Crystal Springs Rhododendron Garden.

 Located near Tampa in Florida, St. Petersburg offers a tropical escape and one of the state’s oldest living museums.
 Sunken Gardens – a botanical paradise – houses a 100-year-old garden with some of the oldest plants in the region.

 Sunken Gardens doubles as a public park.
 Its sole purpose is to preserve plants, flowers and animals that live in the park.
-Guests can stroll paths, watch flamingos, admire waterfalls, and see some 50,000 tropical plants and flowers.
+Guests stroll paths, watch flamingos, admire waterfalls, and see 50,000 tropical plants and flowers.
 Visitors may even see koi fish, turtles and exotic birds.
 For a serene escape, tour the lily pond, orchid arbor, meditation patio, cactus garden and palm grove.